Preview

 The overall objective of this training course is to improve the capacity of elderly people and their communities to promote active ageing and autonomy through the use of mobile money and online tools to manage their finances.

-The Training Course is a serie of six face to face (2 hours) and six online (2 hours) sessions.
+The Training Course is a series of six face to face (2 hours) and six online (2 hours) sessions.
 The total duration is 24 hours.

-You may download the Training Methodology, addressed to the instructors, from here
+You may download the Trainers' guide, addressed to the instructors.

 Creation Date